IBM-Cloud/onboarding-osb/README.md

       - IBM Container registry namespace where your broker container image will be uploaded.
 Choose from a list of namespaces [here](https://cloud.ibm.com/registry/namespaces) or  [create an ICR namespace](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_setup_cli_namespace) if non exists.
       - eg. `us.icr.io/yournamespace`
     - ICR_IMAGE
-      - Provide a unqiue image name to push on namespace
+      - Provide a name for the broker container image that will be pushed on ICR namespace

     - CE_PROJECT
       - Select a project from the [list of available projects](https://cloud.ibm.com/codeengine/projects).
 You can also [create a new one](https://cloud.ibm.com/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
     - CE_REGION